 Donating money is easier for most people, because they can do it without having to make a dedicated appointment on their calendar.
 A good example of this contrast is when we donated to the Walk to End Alzheimer’s last year.
 A good handful of folks volunteered to attend the walk to raise awareness, but far more people were able to donate money to go toward Alzheimer’s care and research.

 What gets people really excited, though, is donating stuff.
 It’s nice to see the dollar signs add up in a monetary collection, but there’s nothing quite as thrilling as looking at a tower of collected canned goods or mountain of new socks that just keeps growing!
+And this can really help to increase community outreach participation.

 It’s important to get to know your group, and to learn what type of event they prefer.
 Not everyone is going to have the same preferences, so it’s a good idea to try all types of activities and see what works best for you.